laitanawe/intro-to-bash/_episodes/11-awk.md

 $ awk '{print NF}' example.txt
 ~~~

-We can see that some lines contain 6 fields while others contain 7 of them.
+We can see that some lines contain 6 fields while others contain 1,2,3 or 9 of them.
 Since NF is the number of the last field, $NF contains its value.

 ~~~ {.bash}